-Today we’re preparing a garlic herb prime rib roast, because for me.
+Today we’re preparing a Garlic Herb Prime Rib, and this post is Your Guide to a Perfect Roast.
 For me, the perfect prime rib features a moist and juicy interior, with a savory crust, rich with plenty of garlic, plenty of herbs, and just a hint of heat.
 And today’s roast checks all of those boxes.

-This garlic herb prime rib roast is the kind of recipe you serve as the main course for a special occasion or holiday meal or fancy dinner party, and pairs perfectly with all the usual sides.
+This garlic herb prime rib roast is the kind of recipe you serve as the main course for a special occasion, holiday meal or fancy dinner party, and pairs perfectly with all the usual sides.
 Think creamy mashed potatoes, stuffing, garlic bread, or roasted vegetables.
 Best of all, this is what I would consider to be an easy prime rib recipe, as the cooking methods employed are deliciously simple – just mix the garlic and herbs, rub that over the meat, and set it to cook in the oven.

 Now, without further introduction, let’s get to it.